-UPDATE 1-Canadian police move in to clear indigenous blockade of Ontario rail line
+UPDATE 2-Canadian police move in to clear indigenous blockade of Ontario rail line

 Canadian National Railway Co obtained an injunction against those preventing rail traffic from moving along its trunk line near Belleville, Ontario, on Feb.
 7, but provincial police had taken a cautious approach until now.

-Dozens of Ontario Provincial Police (OPP) descended on the site of the rail blockade a little after 8 a.m.
+Dozens of Ontario Provincial Police (OPP) descended on the site of the blockade a little after 8 a.m.
 ET.
-At least three men were handcuffed and put into a police van, but there have been no scuffles.
+At least three men were handcuffed and put into a police van.
+The Canadian Broadcasting Corp. said there had been about 10 arrests so far.

+Media were kept at a distance.
+But a group called Real People’s Media, affiliated with Onkwehon:we clan families and their allies, posted a video on Twitter showing police wrestle two men who refused to back away from the tracks to the ground.
+Police had given a midnight deadline to clear away from the rail line.

 “Unfortunately, all avenues to successfully negotiate a peaceful resolution have been exhausted and a valid court injunction remains in effect,” the OPP said in a statement.
-Police had given protesters a midnight deadline to move off the tracks.

 The OPP said it would still encourage people to leave peacefully, and that more arrests would be made as a last resort.